openrewrite/rewrite-docs/authoring-recipes/types-of-recipes.md

 As a best practice, if your recipe can be declarative (meaning it can be built out of other recipes), then you should make it declarative.
 {% endhint %}

+{% hint style="success" %}
+Want to use a UI to build declarative recipes rather than trying to figure out all the keys on your own and manually typing out the recipes?
+Check out the [Moderne recipe builder](https://app.moderne.io/recipes/builder).
+{% endhint %}

 ## Refaster templates

 Refaster templates are the "middle ground" of recipes.
 They offer more functionality than [declarative recipes](#declarative-recipes), but not as much as [imperative recipes](#imperative-recipes).
 On the other hand, compared to an imperative recipe, they're much quicker to create and require much less knowledge to get started.